yining043/PDP-N2S/README.md

 @inproceedings{ma2022efficient,
-  title = {Efficient Neural Neighborhood Search for Pickup and Delivery Problems}, author = {Yining Ma and Jingwen Li and Zhiguang Cao and Wen Song and Hongliang Guo and Yuejiao Gong and Yeow Meng Chee}, booktitle = {Proceedings of the Twenty-Seventh International Joint Conference on Artificial Intelligence, {IJCAI-22}}, publisher = {International Joint Conferences on Artificial Intelligence Organization}, year = {2022},
+  title = {Efficient Neural Neighborhood Search for Pickup and Delivery Problems}, author = {Yining Ma and Jingwen Li and Zhiguang Cao and Wen Song and Hongliang Guo and Yuejiao Gong and Yeow Meng Chee}, booktitle = {Proceedings of the Thirty-First International Joint Conference on Artificial Intelligence, {IJCAI-22}}, publisher = {International Joint Conferences on Artificial Intelligence Organization}, year = {2022},
 }